DR. JOHN BRICK, PHD, MA, FAPA

 On the international landscape, Dr. Brick co-organized and chaired the First International Symposium on Alcohol and Stress (1983).
 In 1990, he was one of only six American scientists invited to visit and deliver an address to the Russian National Academy of Medicine on the occasion of their Centenary Anniversary.
 Dr. Brick was the only American scientist working in the field of alcohol studies to receive this distinct honor.
 In 1992, he co-organized and chaired the International Conference on Alcohol and Aggression and in the fall of 2002, Dr. Brick was selected to be a member the World Health Organization’s first medical education initiative to provide addiction training to physicians in China (Beijing Medical University).

 Dr. Brick worked for Rutgers – the State University of New Jersey for twenty-seven years (1980-2007).
 During that time, he was a member of the research faculty at the Rutgers Center of Alcohol Studies for thirteen years, as well as a member of the graduate faculty; Chief of Research at the Center of Alcohol Studies, Education and Training Division; Associate Director of the Rutgers University Advanced School of Alcohol and Drug Studies; Associate Director of the Rutgers School of Alcohol Studies, the oldest and most well known international alcohol studies training institute in the world; and Chairman of the graduate programs for both the Biology of Alcohol and Foundations in Alcohol Studies at the Center of Alcohol Studies.
 Dr. Brick taught courses in Neuropharmacology at Rutgers University, and elsewhere, for more than twenty years, and worked as a Forensic Alcohol/Drug Consultant to the Rutgers University and to the Rutgers Police Department for fifteen years (1992-2007) providing education, training and forensic support to the university on issues related to alcohol and drug abuse.
+He has held visiting faculty appointments with DuPont Pharma and Peking Institute for Mental Health - International Center for Health Concerns.
 Dr. Brick was twice promoted to Fellow by the American Psychological Association; first in 1991 (1-Psychology) then again in 2007 (28-Psychopharmacology).
 Fellow status in Psychopharmacology is only awarded in recognition of work that has had a national impact in the field.
 Publications, teaching, etc., are not sufficient qualifications for this distinguished honor.